mvillafuertem/scala-1/topics/foundations/helloworld.md

 In the case of our "Hello, World!" example, that entry point is the method, `hello()`, which is a _main method_, as indicated by the `@main` annotation.
-Prefixing a _top-level_ method (a method defined outside a class, trait or object) with the special annotation, `@main`, marks it as a program's entry point, and makes it accessible to invoked directly by the operating system, typically through the shell with the `dotr` command.
+Prefixing a _top-level_ method (a method defined outside a class, trait or object) with the special annotation, `@main`, marks it as a program's entry point, and makes it accessible to be invoked directly by the operating system, typically through the shell with the `dotr` command.

 In general, other methods we write can only be called from expressions we write in Scala, and only _main_ methods can be invoked externally.